+Students Enrolled in Advanced Courses by Race is calculated as the count of unique students of a race enrolled in the advanced course category divided by all unique students enrolled in that advanced course category.
 Enrollment calculations are based on which courses each student is enrolled in on October 31, 2023.
-Students Enrolled in Advanced Courses by race is calculated as the count of unique students of a race enrolled in the advanced course category divided by all unique students enrolled in that advanced course.

 The following course codes are used to determine advanced course categories.
 If a student is enrolled in any of the courses outlined below, they count positively towards being enrolled in an advanced course.
 Only credit-bearing courses are included in this metric.
-Each course may only count toward one of the categories.
+Each course may only count towards one of the categories.

-Advanced Course Category Course Course Code Advanced Placement Advanced Placement Sixth character "X" (AP) (AP) International International Sixth character "B" Baccalaureate (IB) Baccalaureate (IB) CLEP College Board College N/A Level Examination Program College Credit College course that Sixth character "U" awards credit Other College College Preparatory Approved for CPCC with year matching the Preparatory Course Course Certification report year (CPCC) Courses Other Advanced Algebra II First two characters "MR", and does not meet Math/Science the criteria for AP, IB, College Credit, or CPCC defined above.
-Other Advanced Calculus First two characters "MC", and does not meet Math/Science the criteria for AP, IB, College Credit, or CPCC defined above.
-Other Advanced Chemistry First two characters "SC", and does not meet Math/Science the criteria for AP, IB, College Credit, or CPCC defined above.
-Other Advanced Physics First two characters "SP", and does not meet Math/Science the criteria for AP, IB, College Credit, or CPCC defined above.
+Advanced Course Category Course Course Code

+Advanced Advanced Sixth character "X"

+Placement (AP) Placement (AP)

+International International Sixth character "B"

+Baccalaureate Baccalaureate (IB)

+(IB)

+CLEP College Board N/A

+College Level

+Examination

+Program

+College Credit College course that Sixth character "U"

+awards credit

+Other College College Preparatory Approved for CPCC with year matching

+Preparatory Course Certification the report year

+Course (CPCC) Courses

+Other Advanced Algebra II First two characters "MR", and does

+Math/Science not meet the criteria for AP, IB, College

+Credit, or CPCC defined above.

+Other Advanced Calculus First two characters "MC", and does

+Math/Science not meet the criteria for AP, IB, College

+Credit, or CPCC defined above.

+Other Advanced Chemistry First two characters "SC", and does not

+Math/Science meet the criteria for AP, IB, College

+Credit, or CPCC defined above.

+Other Advanced Physics First two characters "SP", and does not

+Math/Science meet the criteria for AP, IB, College

+Credit, or CPCC defined above.